 A universal canonically $q$-deformable basis of the Aomoto complex requires highly non-trivial relations among $q$-integers such as (\ref{eq:qmatrix}).
 However, as we saw in \S \ref{sec:q}, all the relations among $q$-integers are derived from the Clebsch-Gordan relations (Proposition \ref{prop:qrel}) which has an origin in the irreducible decomposition of the tensor product of highest weight representations of $\Uqsl$ (Remark \ref{rem:cg}). \begin{problem} Can we categorify the $q$-deformation of the Aomoto complex in a similar manner that (\ref{eq:cgdec}) categorifies (\ref{eq:cg})? \end{problem}

-Another interesting topics related to $q$-deformation is the notion of \emph{cyclic sieving phenomena} (CSP).
+Another interesting topic related to $q$-deformation is the notion of \emph{cyclic sieving phenomena} (CSP).
 Many enumerative problems are naturally equipped with a cyclic group action.
 The number of objects which are invariant under a cyclic subgroup is sometimes computed from the $q$-deformation of the original enumerative formula as the special value at a root of $1$.
 See \cite{csp} for more details on CSP.
-The universal canonically $q$-deformable basis of the Aomoto complex enables us to compute the mondromy eigenspaces of the cohomology of cyclic covering space of $M(\A)$ by specializing the $q$-deformation at a root of $1$.
+Universal canonically $q$-deformable bases of the Aomoto complex enable us to compute the monodromy eigenspaces of the cohomology of a cyclic covering space of $M(\A)$ by specializing the $q$-deformation at a root of $1$.
 There are notable parallel structures between CSP and the framework of this paper.
-Exploring the relationship between CSP and the topology of cyclic covering of arrangement complements promises to be interesting research direction.
+Exploring the relationship between CSP and the topology of cyclic covering spaces of arrangements complements promises to be an interesting research direction.